luiscoco/Java_21-Main-features-samples-translated-to-C-/README.md

 **Key Considerations**:

-**Records**: C# records remain nearly identical to their Java counterparts.
+**Records**: C# records remain nearly identical to their Java counterparts

-**LINQ for Stream-like Operations**: C# uses LINQ methods (Where, SelectMany, ToHashSet) to replicate the Java stream() pipeline.
+**LINQ for Stream-like Operations**: C# uses LINQ methods (Where, SelectMany, ToHashSet) to replicate the Java stream() pipeline

-**Pattern Matching in Methods**: ExtractCities leverages pattern matching with records just like it would in a regular if condition.
+**Pattern Matching in Methods**: ExtractCities leverages pattern matching with records just like it would in a regular if condition

-**Enumerable.Empty**: Equivalent to Java's List.of() for an empty sequence.
+**Enumerable.Empty**: Equivalent to Java's List.of() for an empty sequence

-**Task Simulation**: While C# has true asynchronous support (async/await), this simplified version mimics the flow of your Task-based concept.

-Let's Break it Down

-ProcessOrders:

-Where acts as filter, keeping only large orders.

-SelectMany works like flatMap, allowing extraction of potentially multiple cities per order.

-ToHashSet is the C# equivalent of Collectors.toSet().

-string.Join(", ", citiesWithLargeOrders):  This neatly formats the output for printing.

 **Scenario 2: Polymorphism & Record Patterns**